fvwmorg/fvwmorg.github.io/Wiki/Irc/HashFvwmFAQ/index.md

 question which involves someone possibly having to look at some config -- upload it to the web somewhere.
 If you have a site yourself, all well and good.
-If not, the next best solution is to use a [pastebin](http://fvwm.pastey.net) and reference that in your question.
+If not, the next best solution is to use a pastebin and reference that in your question.

 Use of appropriate language is also important, and whilst I sympathise with those who's native language is not English, using lazy English demonstrates laziness on your part -- an assumption that would suggest you aren't prepared to try to do anything suggested.
-That also means that the person helping you is wasting his/her time (see: [:HashFvwmIrcFaq:Q8]).
+That also means that the person helping you is wasting his/her time.

 If none of this helps you, the canonical reference for all this is best summed up in ESR's